binapani-edu/blog/blogs/journey-of-social-media/content.md

 Its high level of personalization and focus on music set it apart, making it a cultural and technological milestone and it was acquired by News Corporation for **580 million dollars**.[[14]](#14) The acquisition of MySpace provided significant revenue through a deal with Google worth **900 million dollars**, a three-year search and advertising partnership that effectively recouped News Corp's initial investment.[[15]](#15)[[24]](#24)[[25]](#25)[[12]](#12)

-However, post-2008 its dominance was rapidly eroded with the rise of Facebook, offering minimalist interface, cleaner design, better user experience, and enhanced privacy features.
+However, post-2008 its dominance was rapidly eroded with the rise of Facebook, offering a minimalist interface, cleaner design, better user experience, and enhanced privacy features.
 By the early 2010s, MySpace had rebranded as a music-focused platform but never regained its former position.
 News Corp later sold MySpace to Specific Media for **\$35 million** in 2011.[[16]](#16)

 Despite its fall, MySpace paved the way for future social media platforms by showing the power of online communities, user-generated content, and personalized digital identities, making it a **cultural and technological milestone** in the development of social networking, before Facebook eventually overtook it.[[17]](#17)